-Figure 17 through Figure 20 shows how the PUT and GET subcommands are used to insert part of a file into another file.
+Figure 17 on page 33 through Figure 20 on page 34 shows how the PUT and GET subcommands are used to insert part of a file into another file.

 The file DESSERT COOKBOOK contains a recipe for cream puffs.
 Recipes for sauces are in a separate file, SAUCES COOKBOOK.
 To insert the recipe for chocolate sauce after the recipe for cream puffs: